bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-07-05-newsletter.md

 release candidates.*

-- [Bitcoin Core 26.2rc1][] is a release candidate for a maintenance version of Bitcoin Core's older release series.
+- [Bitcoin Core 26.2rc1][] is a release candidate for a maintenance version of Bitcoin Core's older release series. {% assign timestamp="36:43" %}

 ## Notable code and documentation changes